knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 ## Check the created resources

-Check created two revisions using the following command
+Check the two created Revisions using the following command
 ```
 kubectl get revisions
 ```

-You should see two revisions: `tag-header-revision-1` and `tag-header-revision-2`.
-It may take one or two minutes for the revisions to become ready.
+You should see there are two Revisions: `tag-header-revision-1` and `tag-header-revision-2`.
+It may take one or two minutes for the Revisions to become ready.

 Check the Knative Service using the following command